avlisiur78/hassio-addons/hassio-openvpn/README.md

 ### Configuration

-Place yor client.ovpn file in hassio/share folder
+Place your client.ovpn file in hassio/share folder

 Perfect perfect is to place the client.ovpn in the folder before install, but if already installed, just place the metioned file, and restart the Hassio.